| | |

 2. Most of the places I’ve listed will have some sort of activities available for children.
 It’s worth asking, though they won’t all have English versions.

-3. The best places on this list for small children, I’d say, are the Zeehondencentrum, DoeZoo Insektenwereld, Barefoot Path Opende, the National Bus Museum, Nienoord, and Legio at Museumplein Grootegast.
+3. The best places on this list for small children, I’d say, are the Zeehondencentrum, DoeZoo Insektenwereld, Barefoot Path Opende, the National Bus Museum, Nienoord, the North Netherlands Train and Tram Museum and Legio at Museumplein Grootegast.
 For older children, follow their interests.

 4. Most of these museums have a cafe available, but bring food and drink to save money.